 - Notify the office of Environmental Health and Safety before using poison or flammable gas.

-- Campus Police should also be informed about the locations and types of poison gas in use.
+- The Regis College Police Department should also be informed about the locations and types of poison gas in use.

 - Obtain and review the Safety Data Sheet (SDS) for the poison gas.